ec-jrc/re3gistry/README.md

 > Reference codes can be sets of permissible values for a data field or to provide a reference or context for the data being exchanged between applications.
 Examples of reference codes are enumerations, controlled vocabularies, taxonomies, thesauri or, simply, ‘lists of things’.

-Licensed under the **[EUPL](http://ec.europa.eu/idabc/eupl.html)**, Re3gistry is an open-source project to be deployed and further developed by contributors from any sector.
+Licensed under the **[EUPL](http://ec.europa.eu/idabc/eupl.html)**, Re3gistry is an open-source project that can be deployed and further developed by contributors from any sector, check out the Re3gistry Governance and contribution guidelines below.

 ## What Re3gistry offers you?